Causes, Diagnosis & Treatment Of Lower Abdominal Pain

 Diverticulitis is thanks to weakness within the wall of the massive bowels, there might be out-pouching on the bowel wall, forming numerous finger-shaped pockets.
 As bowel contents move down, they might be trapped within these pockets.
 In large amounts, they cause an intermittent change in bowel habit – constipation alternating with diarrhea.
 There could even be a passage of mucus in stools.

 If these pockets of out-pouched bowel walls with trapped feces becomes infected thanks to excessive activities of bacteria inside them, it causes:

 - Constipation followed by diarrhea

 - Blood (and mucus) within the stool

 - Constant lower left abdominal pain (though sometimes, the diverticular changes could also involve the proper side)

-Increasing the majority of fibre in your meal will help.
-If you think though that you simply have diverticulitis, you’ll got to attend the hospital as soon as possible to be seen by a doctor. you’ll got to be hospitalised and given intravenous antibiotics and drip.
+Increasing the majority of fiber in your meal will help.
+If you think though that you simply have diverticulitis, you’ll get to attend the hospital as soon as possible to be seen by a doctor. you’ll get to be hospitalized and given intravenous antibiotics and drip.

 Other Common Causes Of Pain within the Lower Abdomen

 Other common causes of pain within the lower abdomen include:

 - Abdominal aneurysm